8adaywong/8adaywong/README.md

 ### I'm Ada Wong, ###

 A junior at <a href="https://duke.edu/" target="_blank" >Duke University</a>, pursuing a bachelor’s degree in computer science with a certificate in innovation & entrepreneurship.
-I'm currently a software engineering intern @ Nintendo who enjoys building software to improve people's lives!
+I'm currently a software engineering intern at <a href="https://www.nintendo.com/" target="_blank" >Nintendo</a> who enjoys building software to improve people's lives!

 ### 👩🏻‍💻 Get to know me: ###
 <p>